 Who has health insurance coverage?

-Ninety percent of nonelderly individuals were covered in 2016, with rates rising sharply with income.
-The repeal of the individual mandate in 2019 is projected to reduce the percent covered by four percentage points.
+Ninety percent of nonelderly individuals were covered in 2017, with rates rising sharply with income.
+The repeal of the individual mandate in 2019 is projected to reduce the percent covered.

 Health insurance coverage rises sharply with income.
-Less than 23 percent of the nonelderly with family incomes below 100 percent of the federal poverty level had private coverage in 2016; 18 percent reported having no health insurance, public or private.
-In contrast, 85 percent of those with incomes above 400 percent of the federal poverty level had private coverage, and just 5 percent had no insurance.
+Less than 19 percent of the nonelderly with family incomes below 100 percent of the federal poverty level had private coverage in 2017; 17 percent reported having no health insurance, public or private.
+In contrast, 88 percent of those with incomes above 400 percent of the federal poverty level had private coverage, and just 5 per-cent had no insurance.

 Congressional Budget Office.
 2017a.
 “Federal Subsidies for Health Insurance Coverage for People under Age 65: Tables from CBO’s September 2017 Projections.”
 Washington, DC: Congressional Budget Office.